DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 You gain the following Channel the Force option.

 #### High Ground Defense
-When an opponent within 5 feet of you makes a<br> melee attack against you, you can use your<br> reaction and expend a use of your Channel the<br> Force to move to another space within 5<br> feet of that creature without provoking<br> opportunity attacks, imposing disadvantage<br> on the roll.
-If the attack misses, you can<br> attempt to shove the creature up to 10<br> feet away from you as a part of that<br> same reaction.
+When an opponent within 5 feet of you makes a melee attack against you, you can use your reaction and expend a use of your Channel the Force to move to another space within 5 feet of that creature without provoking opportunity attacks, imposing disadvantage on the roll.
+If the attack misses, you can attempt to shove the creature up to 10 feet away from you as a part of that same reaction.